 Note: DashBoard Live Assist will not notify you of error messages or if a confirmation is required.
-For example, if there are no available resources for the DVE Key, or Chroma Key, you are trying to create, the switcher will not create the key and no notification will be shown.
+For example, if there are no available resources for the DVE Key you are trying to create, the switcher will not create the key and no notification will be shown.